HomeAdvertisingStructured Data Testing and Validation Good techniques

 What if you could use both JSON-LD and Microdata understanding each other?
 You can, but it’s generally not recommended.
 Search engines might see it as duplicate markup, and maintaining two versions of the same data is just asking for inconsistencies.

 We eventually migrated everything to JSON-LD.
 The process took time, but the long-term benefits were worth it.
-Deployment became simpler, testing became more straightforward, and we could even generate the JSON-LD dynamically based on the article data without touching the presentation layer.
+Deployment became simpler, testing became more straightforward, and we could generate the JSON-LD dynamically based on the article data without touching the presentation layer.

 Success Story: A small accounting firm implemented Service schema (a subset of Product) for their tax preparation services.
 By including properties like provider, areaServed, and aggregateRating, they saw a 50% increase in qualified leads within two months.
 The rich snippets showing their 4.8-star rating and service area helped them stand out against larger competitors.

-FAQ schema deserves special mention because it’s ridiculously effective and surprisingly underused.
-If you have a page with questions and answers, implementing FAQ schema can get those Q&As displayed directly in search results.
+FAQ schema deserves special mention because it’s effective and surprisingly underused.
+If you have a page with questions and answers, FAQ schema can get those Q&As displayed directly in search results.
 I helped a software company implement this on their support pages, and their support ticket volume dropped by 30% because people were finding answers right in Google.

 Key Insight: Testing structured data isn’t a one-and-done activity.
 Search engines update their requirements, new rich result types emerge, and your content changes.
 Regular testing should be part of your maintenance routine, not just your launch checklist.